 Of course, if you love raisins and nuts, by all means feel free to toss them into the cake batter.
 You can also use this recipe to bake Carrot Cake Cupcakes, a single layer cake or even a bundt cake.
 As far as decorating goes, you can keep it basic or go all out with food coloring and piping tips.
 No matter what, we guarantee it will be delicious.

-Ingredients in Carrot Cake
+Ingredients in Our Classic Carrot Cake Recipe

 - Flour - this recipe calls for all-purpose flour, but you could try substituting a portion of whole wheat flour.
 You could even use gluten-free flour if you’d like.